Vietnam.vn - Nền tảng quảng bá Việt Nam

 Promote combined strength

 President Ho Chi Minh closely directed the transfer of troops to preserve forces and create human resources for the Southern revolution later.
-He was very successful in turning the tradition of patriotism and solidarity of the Vietnamese people into material strength in the struggle for survival against the enemy.
-Following his call "Nothing is more precious than independence and freedom", patriotic emulation movements were born in the North in all sectors and classes.
+He was very successful in turning the tradition of patriotism and solidarity of the Vietnamese people into material strength in the struggle for survival with the enemy.
+Following his call "Nothing is more precious than independence and freedom", patriotic emulation movements were born in the North in all sectors and fields.
 In the South, "anti-American belts" were formed.
 With his belief in the people and his ability to motivate the people, President Ho Chi Minh created in Vietnam a strange scene of "meeting heroes everywhere".
 Stunned by a small but resilient and indomitable Vietnam, international friends praised: "The Vietnamese people are the tragic pride of our time".
 The enemy had to call the Liberation Army soldiers "barefoot, steel-willed".
-Later, US Secretary of Defense R. McNamara had to admit that they had made a terrible mistake in underestimating the power of nationalism in motivating a nation to... fight and sacrifice for its ideals.
+Later, US Defense Secretary R. McNamara had to admit that they had made a terrible mistake in underestimating the power of nationalism in motivating a nation to fight and sacrifice for its ideals.
 That great spiritual strength was inspired and fueled by President Ho Chi Minh.

 President Ho Chi Minh skillfully “internationalized” the struggle of the Vietnamese people to receive great support from the people of the world.
-He always emphasized that the Vietnamese people fought against the US to protect justice, the equal rights of all peoples, and to protect true peace.
+He always emphasized that the Vietnamese people fought against the US to protect justice, the equal rights of all nations, and to protect true peace.
 Therefore, supporting Vietnam in fighting the US is a “measure” of pure international spirit, conscience, and human dignity.
 President Ho Chi Minh’s influence and international prestige made humanity give his people much sympathy and great support.

-Associate Professor, PhD TRAN THI MINH TUYET
+Associate Professor, Dr. TRAN THI MINH TUYET

 Source: https://baodaknong.vn/chu-cich-ho-chi-minh-voi-cong-cuoc-giai-phong-mien-nam-thong-nhat-dat-nuoc-251199.html